DavtabaseDave/DentistryDocx/Intro/SSIS-Package/Design-Mandate.md

 - Queries sent to the Oracle DB will have a plain text, non-variable containing, version in the data flow ADO .NET Data sources so that data flows and OLE DB Destinations (SQL Server) can be setup.
 These will be replaced at runtime using the "Expressions" property of the data flow containing them.
-These will make reference to the Package Parameters to prevent the package being tied to a particular academic year.
+These will make reference to the Project Parameters to prevent the package being tied to a particular academic year.
 - Data Flows can only contain **NO MORE THAN 10** Data Flow Components as only ten expressions are permitted per data flow.
 In practice this is not too problematic as the Oracle queries are run in